Irrelon/ForerunnerDB/readme.md

 # Differences Between ForerunnerDB and MongoDB
-Developers familiar with the MongoDB query language will find ForerunnerDB quite similar however there are some fundamental differences that you should be aware of when writing queries for ForerunnerDB.
+Developers familiar with the MongoDB query language will find ForerunnerDB quite similar however there are some differences that you should be aware of when writing queries for ForerunnerDB.

 > An update is being worked on that will allow a MongoDB emulation mode flag to be set to force ForerunnerDB to behave exactly like MongoDB when running find and update operations.
 For backward compatibility we cannot enable this by default or simply change default operation of CRUD calls.

+> 7th Aug 2015: This update is now going through testing.

 ## find
 ForerunnerDB uses objects instead of dot notation to match fields.
 See issue [#43](https://github.com/irrelon/ForerunnerDB/issues/43) for more